-Should creationism be added to the curriculum along with theory of evolution?
+- Should creationism be added to the curriculum along with the theory of evolution?

-How can university reduce the number of students inclined to suicide?
+- How can universities reduce the number of students inclined to suicide?

-How can homeschooling be as effective as traditional education?
+- How can homeschooling be as effective as a traditional education?

-As you can see, all these internal proposal essay topics refer to school and student’s life.
+As you can see, all these internal proposal essay topics refer to the school and student’s life.

 Proposal Essay Writing Help

-There are students who struggle with writing process regardless of the subject or topic.
-They have both ideas and desire to change the world around them, but they lack writing skills to present their ideas properly.
+Some students struggle with the writing process regardless of the subject or topic.
+They have both ideas and desire to change the world around them, but they lack the writing skills to present their ideas properly.
 In such cases, it might be better to let professionals handle the writing.
 Here at Topthesis.com, we offer professional assistance with:

 You will not only get a well-researched piece of writing but also communicate directly with your writer, share your ideas and vision, as well as have 48 hours upon delivery for a free revision.